xiaogaogaoxiao/Practical-RIS-Hardware-Aging/README.md

 This is a code package is related to the follow scientific article:

-## K. Wang, C. -T. Lam and B. K. Ng, "[On Hardware Aging for Practical RIS-Assisted Communication Systems]," in _Electronics Letters_, to appear.
+## K. Wang, C. -T. Lam and B. K. Ng, "On Hardware Aging for Practical RIS-Assisted Communication Systems," in _Electronics Letters_, to appear.

 ### Abstract